david-dorf/ExportURDF/OnShape/README.md

 The onshape-to-robot library is a great tool, but has notable bugs that have gone unaddressed for a long time.
 This project aims to address those bugs and serve as a more maintainable community effort as part of the unified URDF converter library.

 ## Roadmap
-1. Add pristine support for exporting URDF files from OnShape assemblies.
+1. Test out the script on different OnShape assemblies to identify and fix any issues.
 2. Add joint limits.
-3. Add material support.
-4. Get orientation of parts and joint origins correctly to match OnShape.
-4. Implement a more robust testing suite.
+The API is pretty messy for retrieving joint limits it seems.
+3. Implement unit and integration tests to ensure code quality and maintainability.

 ## Contributing